 Scanners proved to be a surprise hit when released in 1981, helping establish the Canadian director in the all-important US market.
 The combination of action, science fiction, horror and graphic splatter-movie set-pieces proved a winning one with audiences, and – thanks to decent distribution from Avco Embassy – the film actually hit the number one spot on the US box office charts.

-For Cronenberg, Scanners proved the catalyst which took him from low budget exploitation to mainstream studio genre films and his current position as arthouse favourite.
-For his producers – Victor Solniki, Pierre David and Claude Heroux, it was their first mainstream hit too, and nature of the story naturally suggested that it could be expanded.
+For Cronenberg, Scanners proved the catalyst that took him from low budget exploitation to mainstream studio genre films and his current position as an arthouse favourite.
+For his producers – Victor Solniki, Pierre David and Claude Heroux, it was their first mainstream hit too, and the nature of the story naturally suggested that it could be expanded.

 It must be said that by all commonly accepted standards, Scanners 3 is rubbish.
-Any abilities that Christian Dugauy showed on the previous film are lost here as the film flounders under a mish-mash of awful dialogue, ludicrous over-acting and sub-standard special effects.
+Any abilities that Christian Duguay showed in the previous film are lost here as the film flounders under a mish-mash of awful dialogue, ludicrous over-acting and sub-standard special effects.
 The fact that it took three writers is frankly astonishing.

 The gloriously mad Scanners 3 marked the end of the direct sequels to Cronenberg’s original film, but the Scanners concept wasn’t quite finished with yet.
 Scanner Cop appeared in 1994, directed by original producer Pierre David, and this unleashed a sub-franchise when it spawned a sequel, confusingly titled Scanners IV: Scanner Cop in the USA and Scanner Cop II elsewhere.
 Both fall outside the remit of this article but will be covered separately…